oroinc/crm/README.md

 - provide shortcut to setData / updateData

 Entity/Mapping/

-AbstractOrmEntityEAV    @attributeValues
+- AbstractOrmEntityEAV    @attributeValues
-AbstractOrmEntityFlat   @flatValues
+- AbstractOrmEntityFlat   @flatValues
-AbstractOrmEntityHybrid @attributeValues + @flatValues
+- AbstractOrmEntityHybrid @attributeValues + @flatValues

-AbstractOrmEntityAttributeValue
+- AbstractOrmEntityAttributeValue
-AbstractOrmEntityFlatValue
+- AbstractOrmEntityFlatValue

 Flexible entity repository
-- allow search on attribute with enhanced findBy
 - direct join on option ?

 Translatable behavior
 - can be optionnal for flexible ?
-- deal with more generic level (basic scope ? locale can be a scope ?)

 Attribute
-- how to extends to add some custom conf (for instance scope for product ?) -> a configuration field with json + create custom table ?
+- how to extends to add some custom conf (for instance scope for product ?)

 Test
 - add 10k products with 100 attributes to check the impl

-Others
-- flattenize eav values ?